 How do I write a rent-a-chair agreement?

-If you want to rent out a chair to a self-employed hair stylist, you have two options.
+If you want to rent out a chair to a self-employed hair stylist, you have two main options.
 The first is to put together an agreement with the help of a free online template.
-We'll list a few sites that offer templates in the next section, and you'll need to make sure any template you use satisfies all relevant requirements.
+We've listed a few sites that offer templates above, and you'll need to make sure any template you use satisfies all relevant requirements.

 The second option is to hire a lawyer to draft the rent-a-chair agreement for you.
 This will come at a cost, but it will help ensure that the agreement covers all relevant details, is suited to your business and is an appropriate arrangement with an independent contractor.